rsadiq/FashionMnist/README.md

-# FashionMnist Test Attempts for Advertima
+# FashionMnist
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 ## Introduction
 1. This repo contains python3 scripts for training and inference of different CNN based models for fashion objects classification using ```FashionMnist``` Dataset
  2. I have tried various architectures and finalized few of them to be added to this repo.
- 3. Hyper parameters optimization for all the models is not possible due to limitation of time and resource.
+ 3. Hyper parameters optimization for all the models is not possible due to limitation of time and resources.
  But i tried to get as good results as possible.
- 4. I believe some of them can be further to get better results.
+ 4. I believe some of them can be further tuned to get better results.

 ### Requirements
 1. All models were trained and tested in python 3.6